the1lab/1lab/src/index.lagda.md

 This website is an experiment in **discoverable formalisation**: an extensive library of formalised mathematics, presented as an explorable reference resource.
-The implementation of a mathematical library as *literate source code* enables a dual approach to the explanation of mathematical concepts: the code and the prose are complementary, and each reader is presented with the opportunity to choose their own balance of rigid formalisation vs. intuitive explanation.
+Our implementation of a mathematical library, using *literate source code*, has allowed us a dual approach to the explanation of mathematical concepts: the code and the prose are complementary, and each reader is presented with the opportunity to choose their own balance of rigid formalisation vs. intuitive explanation.

 <!--
 ```agda